 Having graduated from Peninsula Dental School, Yewande Oduwole is currently completing her Dental Foundation Training.
 She was the winner of the 2020 FGDP(UK) Dental Student of the Year Award, received for her demonstrable passion for oral health including mentoring prospective dental students and the online delivery of oral health advice to the public.
 She received a student scholarship from the Afro-Caribbean Dental Association which led to her embarking on a project in Ghana to provide free dental care and oral health education to communities, schools and orphanages.
 Yewande has been a student representative for various dental organisations and is currently an Editorial Board Advisory Member for Dentistry Online and part of the CGDent Equality, Diversity and Inclusion Programme Board.

-Marie Parker is the Deputy Programme Director of Hygiene and Therapy at University College Hospital NHS Foundation Trust London and an Associate Member of CGDent.
+Marie Parker is the Deputy Programme Director of Hygiene and Therapy at University College Hospital NHS Foundation Trust London and a Fellow of CGDent.
 Since qualifying as a dental nurse, Marie has worked in various areas of dentistry and completed a number of leadership and management qualifications, as well as a Master’s in Education.
 An advocate and promoter of dental nursing careers, and of improving the accessibility of education and training for all registered dental care professionals, she has been involved in the training and education of dental nurses and other members of the dental team throughout most of her career.
 Currently co-chair of the Dental Trailblazers group, she is a past Chair and Trustee of the National Examining Board for Dental Nurses.

 Rt Hon Sir Mike Penning MP